Home

 Leveraging profits in shares, whether through margin or investment loans, or through a derivative security amplifies the potential gain from the investment, but also increases the potential loss.

-This particularly relates to situations like the 1987 and 2007 stockmarket crashes where the market lost 25 to 30% or more of its value.
-Being able to manage stockmarket crashes is an important means of leveraging your financial potential, with or without loans.
+This particularly relates to situations like the 1987 and 2007 stock market crashes where the market lost 25 to 30% or more of its value.
+Being able to manage stock market crashes is an important means of leveraging your financial potential, with or without loans.

 A great deal of caution needs to be exercised if using these financial products in conjunction with a share portfolio.

-I use a margin loan but not any derivative products.
 Investment loans do have advantages when value investing in order to pick up stock in profitable companies at cheap prices after a market crash.

-Return from Investment Loans to Home Page
+Return from Investment Loans to Value Investing Home Page